eshc/eshc-intranet/README.md

 * Uses the [waliki](https://github.com/mgaitan/waliki) app for wiki functionality.
   * Had to modify the page creation views to use page.raw = " " instead of page.raw = "".
 * Uses bootstrap v3.3.0
+* If we decide to continue with Heroku, then to actually host the wiki (and any other files) we'll need S3 AWS